Key cross border infrastructure projects

 The Commission submits the list of projects to the European Parliament and to the Council.
 These institutions have 2 months to oppose the list, or they may ask for an extension of 2 months to finalise their position.
 If neither the Parliament nor the Council rejects the list, it enters into force.
 The Parliament and the Council cannot request amendments to the PCI list.

 Before and during the implementation of PCIs, comprehensive impact assessments and public consultation processes are organised with a wide range of stakeholders, especially citizens and NGOs.
-The results of the public consultations are available here:
+The results of these consultations carried out for the preparation of the PCI lists are available here:

 - 2019 Consultation on the list of candidate PCI for oil